-Advanced gum care refers to the tailored dentistry Dr. Gill provides to treat gum disease.
+Advanced gum care refers to the tailored dentistry your Niagara Falls dentist provides to treat gum disease.
 Also known as periodontal disease, gum disease is one of the most common oral health issues, affecting nearly half of adults ages 30 and older.

 Gum disease happens when bacteria-filled plaque and tartar build up between the gums.
 Over time, these bacteria infect and attack the gums.
 This causes short-term issues like gum swelling, tenderness, and discoloration.

 But over time, gum disease can actually destroy your teeth, gums, and jaw.
 At Ivory Dental Studio, Dr. Gill practices advanced gum care to preserve your smile, reverse or halt gum disease, and keep your mouth and body healthy.
 Call today to schedule a consultation.

 One of the first steps is understanding the extent of your gum disease.
 Along with traditional periodontal diagnosis techniques, your dentist in Niagara Falls, ON and her team use special saliva diagnosis tools to check bacteria levels and understand the extent of your condition.
 From there, we can tailor your treatment to best suit your needs.